Aviation in Romania: Early military aviation

 As World War II loomed in 1939, Romania found itself in a precarious position and made many treaties with its neighbours.
 One result of this was a change of supplier; a number of German aircraft were procured and IAR licensed production of the Junkers Jumo 211Da aero engine.
-In response Britain began supplying frontline aircraft, although only a few Hawker Hurricanes arrived in the few days left before hostilities would begin.
+In response, Britain began supplying frontline aircraft, although only a few Hawker Hurricanes and Bristol Blenheims arrived in the few days left before hostilities would begin.

 World War II

-Following the outbreak of war and the German invasion of Poland, over 100 surviving aircraft of the Polish Air Force joined the FARR.
-However the increasing aggressiveness of the Axis powers Germany and Russia forced Romania to join them.
-Through 1940 and '41 the German presence and influence grew strongly.
+Following the outbreak of war and the German invasion of Poland, over 100 surviving aircraft of the Polish Air Force joined the ARR.
+However the increasing aggressiveness of the Axis powers forced Romania to join them.
+Through 1940 and 1941, the German presence and influence grew strongly.

-In June 1941, with the FARR operational strength at 504 aircraft, Romania joined Germany in the attack on the Soviet Union and the FARR was committed heavily in support.
-In March 1942 deliveries of the IAR 80 fighter began, and both this type and its derivative the IAR 81 joined front line operations.
-Following a long and bloody campaign, by the summer of 1943 emphasis was beginning to switch to the air defence of Romania and especially the oil wells and refineries which supplied Germany, the FARR giving a good account of itself during the American Operation Tidal Wave bombing raids.
-By now the FARR was operating a great mix of aircraft types, including more than 80 types of trainer.
+In June 1941, with the ARR operational strength at 621 aircraft, Romania joined Germany in the attack on the Soviet Union and the ARR was committed heavily in support.
+In February 1941, deliveries of the IAR 80 fighter began, and both this type and its dive bomber derivative, the IAR 81, joined front line operations.
+Following a long and bloody campaign, by the summer of 1943 emphasis was beginning to switch to the air defence of Romania and especially the oil wells and refineries which supplied Germany, the ARR giving a good account of itself during the American Operation Tidal Wave bombing raids.
+By now the ARR was operating a great mix of aircraft types, including more than 80 types of trainer.

-On 20 August 1944 the Soviets invaded Romania.
-Following a brief period of confusion, Romania changed sides and, once more allied with the Soviet Union, turned against its German occupiers.
-Although by now possessing less than 200 operational aircraft, the FARR joined in the attack on German forces.
-Despite chaotic conditions, exacerbated by the Soviet demand for Romanian mechanics to maintain their aircraft, IAR continued a low level of manufacture and the FARR began to rebuild its strength.
-But then in 1945 operations over Slovakia and against German and Hungarian forces reduced its strength once again, having just 10 operational combat squadrons remaining by the end of the war.
+On 20 August 1944, the Soviets launched a major offensive into Romania.
+Following a coup led by King Michael of Romania, Romania changed sides and turned against its former German allies.
+Although by now possessing less than 200 operational combat aircraft organised in the 1st Air Corps, the ARR joined in the attack on German forces.
+Despite chaotic conditions, exacerbated by the Soviet demand for Romanian mechanics to maintain their aircraft, IAR continued a low level of production and the ARR began to rebuild its strength.
+Continued operations over Slovakia and against German and Hungarian forces reduced its strength once again, having just 10 operational combat squadrons remaining by the end of the War.